SciLifeLab/umi-transfer/README.md

 `umi-transfer` is a free and open-source software developed and maintained by scientists of the [Swedish National Genomics Infrastructure](https://ngisweden.scilifelab.se).
 We gladly welcome suggestions for improvement, bug reports and code contributions.

 If you'd like to contribute code, the best way to get started is to create a personal fork of the repository.
 Subsequently, use a new branch to develop your feature or contribute your bug fix.
-Ideally, use a code linter like `rust-analyzer` in your code editor.
+Ideally, use a code linter like `rust-analyzer` in your code editor and run the tests with `cargo test`.

 Before developing a new feature, we recommend opening an issue on the main repository to discuss your proposal upfront.
 Once you're ready, simply open a pull request to the `dev` branch and we'll happily review your changes.
 Thanks for your interest in contributing to `umi-transfer`!